turbo-src/turbosrc-service/README.md

-A javascript client that makes a graphql request to a locahost graphql-express server.
+A javascript client that makes a graphql request to a localhost graphql-express server.

 Start the server.
 `node server.js`